Riemannian metrics on differentiable stacks: Riemannian submersions

 \begin{theorem} Every split fibration $\phi:\tilde G\to G$ between proper groupoids can be made Riemannian, i.e., there exist 2-metrics $\tilde\eta$ on $\tilde G$ and $\eta$ on $G$ for which $\phi$ is a Riemannian submersion. \end{theorem}

-This result generalizes the existence of 2-metrics on a proper Lie groupoid $G$, by considering either the split fibration $\id:G\to G$ or $G\to\ast$.
+Equivalently, a semidirect product $G\ltimes K$ of proper groupoids admits a 2-metric such that the projection onto $G$ is a Riemannian submersion.
 We will prove the theorem by adapting the gauge trick from the previous section, now choosing the metric $\eta$ on $\tilde G$ already compatible with the fibration, and performing an averaging with respect to suitable fibered Haar densities and connections.